Conanap/DiscordMusicBot/README.md

 # DiscordMusicBot
 A Discord Music bot so that I don't have to compete bandwidth with others.

+v1.1

 Written by Albion Fung

+Current Features:
+- Play from name or URL on Youtube
+- Pause, skip, resume
+- Fix incorrectly queued songs from the bot by going through other query results
+- Shorthand commands for all commands

+Upcoming Features:
+Please see issues board.

 Refs:
 1. https://gabrieltanner.org/blog/dicord-music-bot